Moray Firth: Geology

 The Moray Firth is of tectonic origin, the formation is related in part to the Helmsdale Fault.
 For some time during the last ice age, the whole of the present day Moray Firth was a huge glacier.
 Nevertheless, the inner part and its side-inlets, the Cromarty Firth and Dornoch Firth, are true fjords themselves.

 Though there is a reasonable tide with mean tide ranges of about three metres (ten feet), only some of the rivers draining into the bay have estuaries.
 Masses of sediment from the adjacent mountains have formed spits around several mouths.
 Those of River Ness and River Carron have significantly narrowed the fjords they enter.

 Conservation and economy

 The Moray Firth is one of the most important places on the British coast for observing dolphins and whales.
 The most common species are the bottlenose dolphin and harbour porpoise, with occasional sightings of the common dolphin and minke whale.

 The popular wildlife viewing area located at Chanonry Point host some spectacular displays of dolphins within the inner Moray Firth.
 Also, visitor centres at Spey Bay and North Kessock are run by the Whale and Dolphin Conservation Society, where dolphins and other wildlife can often be seen.
-The old jetty at the Fort George Point is the location of the Dolphin Research Centre, with leading marine biologist Prof. Greame Taylor working part-time studying hunting and breeding habits and part-time working with the Community Council giving tours and teaching the ways of the dolphin.
+The old jetty at the Fort George Point is the location of the Dolphin Research Centre, with leading marine biologist Prof.

+Greame Taylor working part-time studying hunting and breeding habits and part-time working with the Community Council giving tours and teaching the ways of the dolphin.

 It is also an important oil field and fishing grounds.
-The Beatrice oil field about 20 miles south of Wick and east of Helmsdale was the closest of the North Sea oil fields; since being decommissioned in 2017 it is now the site of the Beatrice Wind Farm.
+The Beatrice oil field about 20 miles south of Wick and east of Helmsdale was the closest of the North Sea oil fields; since being decommissioned in 2017 it is the site of the Beatrice Wind Farm.
 Much of the fishing industry focuses on scallops and Norway lobsters.
+The area also contains the Moray East (completed) and Moray West (to be completed in 2025) offshore wind farms.

 The Inner Moray Firth is designated as a special protection area for wildlife conservation purposes.

 The Moray Firth contains a special area of conservation (SAC) designated under the EU Habitats Directive, which is one of the largest marine protection areas in Europe.
 The SAC protects the inner waters of the Moray Firth, from a line between Lossiemouth (on the south coast) and Helmsdale (on the north coast) westwards.